jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

 And just like with the earlier Magnum errors, the `status_reason` attribute will contain a detailed error message.

-That error message is now drawn from the Heat stack's `stack_status_reason` attribute.
+From here on out, that error message is usually copied verbatim from the Heat stack's `stack_status_reason` attribute.

 -->